-Follow this tutorial on how to install TWRP recovery and root Galaxy Tab S4 running Android Pie and Oreo, easily.
+In this tutorial, I will show you how to install TWRP recovery and root Galaxy Tab S4 running Android 10, Pie or Oreo, easily.
 This guide supports both the SM-T830 (WiFi) and SM-T835 (LTE) variants.

 In 2018, we barely saw any Android-based tablets being released, except Samsung’s own Galaxy Tab S4.
 The 10.5-inches tablet aims at achieving a near-desktop experience with a magnetic keyboard, an S-Pen, and improved multi-tasking through Samsung DeX.
 The Tab S4 is powered by the Qualcomm Snapdragon 835 SoC and comes with Android 8.1 Oreo out-of-the-box.